 The Context of Supernatural In The Bible Pt.2

-This essay is part two of a two-part series responding to a meme.
-The meme in question suggests that since supernatural and ritualistic elements are in the bible, magic and witchcraft can’t be sinful and that the bible is contradictory. <– Part 1
+This essay is part one of a two-part series responding to a meme.
+The meme in question suggests that since supernatural and ritualistic elements are in the Bible, magic and witchcraft can’t be sinful, and that the Bible is contradictory. <– Part 1

-This image is an attempt to gaslight Christians by referencing things in the bible that are found in religious practices from various cultures, in order to say it is hypocritical for bible believers not to be syncretic and open with their beliefs.
+This image is an attempt to gaslight Christians by referencing things in the Bible that are found in religious practices from various cultures, to say it is hypocritical for Bible believers not to be syncretic and open with their beliefs.

 Continue reading